phenopolis/twilio-verify-devise/README.md

-# Migrate Authy to Twilio Verify API
+# Migrate Authy to Twilio Verify API (for SMS and TOTP 2FA)

 ### This gem is meant to be a drop-in replacement for devise-authy in a Rails app (minus the following features)
 - Currently only support mobile phones with US country codes